-Looking for advice on how to write a proposal?
-Watch the recording of the SCAR-COMNAP-APECS Fellowships writing webinar available from the SCAR Fellowships Mentoring page to learn directly from a highly qualified and experienced panel.
+Need advice on how to write a good proposal?
+See the recording of the SCAR-COMNAP-APECS Fellowships writing webinar available on the SCAR Fellowships Mentoring page to learn directly from a highly qualified and experienced panel.

-- 2016: Dr. Lori Ziolkowski received the 2016-2018 Baillet Latour Fellowship for her REMACA project.
-She will look at carbon cycling processes, including microbial, in a wide variety of potential habitats in areas surrounding the Princess Elizabeth Antarctica station.
+2016: Dr. Lori Ziolkowski, University of South Carolina, received the 2016-2018 Baillet Latour Fellowship for her REMACA project.
+She studied carbon cycling processes, including microbial, in a wide variety of potential habitats in areas surrounding the Princess Elizabeth station.
 Her work will contribute to future studies on diverse topics such as past climate patterns and microbial diversity in East Antarctica.
-You can follow her progress on her blog.

 - 2008: Dr. Elie Verleyen received the grant for his research project Delaqua to study the deglaciation history and past changes in ice-sheet thickness and climate in the Sør Rondane Massif in East Antarctica during the Late Quaternary.

-Please note that in 2008 and 2010, the Fellowship was only open to researchers registered at a Belgian University or research institute or other research facility in Belgium.
-Since 2012 the Fellowship has been opened to researchers based anywhere in the world.
+Please note that in 2008 and 2010, the Fellowship was only open to researchers registered at a Belgian university or research institute or other research facility in Belgium.
+Between 2012 and 2018, the Fellowship was open to researchers based anywhere in the world.